-This gluten-free stuffing with apples and sausage is so flavorful and delicious!
-It has all the traditional flavors you love in stuffing with very little effort in the kitchen.
+This gluten free stuffing recipe with apples and sausage is so flavorful and delicious!
+It has all the flavors you love in traditional stuffing with very little effort in the kitchen.

-I love making this sausage apple stuffing because it is full of fall flavors.
+I love making this sausage apple gluten free stuffing recipe because it is full of fall flavors.
 Although, it is a side dish I enjoy all year around but especially during the fall and winter.

 It is just so cozy and hearty.
 I love it on Thanksgiving with our recipe for the BEST roast chicken or the the most delectable gluten-free turkey around!
-Our gluten-free green bean casserole with homemade fried onions is another hit when served up with this delicious stuffing!
+Our gluten-free green bean casserole with homemade fried onions (they are my secret ingredient) is another hit when served up with this delicious stuffing!

 It really could be a whole meal rather than just a side dish thanks to the filling bread and sausage.
-You can enjoy it on its own or drizzled with our homemade gravy (recipe going soon).
+You can enjoy it on its own or drizzled with our homemade gluten-free gravy.

 Can you make it dairy-free and vegan?

 This recipe is simple to make dairy-free and or vegan.
-Simply remove the sausage, use vegetable broth instead of chicken and swap out the butter for a dairy-free or vegan butter.
+Simply remove the sausage, use vegetable broth instead of chicken stock and swap out the butter for a dairy-free or vegan butter or olive oil.

 Also, I love making this delicious dairy-free kale salad from Meaningful Eats for another great side.